New Year, New You: How A Little Self-Love Can Transform Your Life

 Just the other day, Courtney ran across a quote that perfectly describes where she has come at the close of her #yearofpeace: “She is at a place in her life where peace is her priority and negativity cannot exist.”

-She advises everyone to work on themselves — whether for you, that’s peace or something else completely — and she has a couple tips to help you get off to a great start in 2017.
+She advises everyone to work on themselves — whether for you, that’s peace or something else completely — and she has a couple tips to help you get off to a great start.

 Surround yourself with the type of person you want to be.
 She cautions that if you spend time with fearful people, you will adopt their fear.